denten-books/plain-text/2-device.md

 > pictures, I can give you no agent that thinks.
 If then you say that in such
 > cases the mind thinks, I would only draw your attention to the fact that you
 > are using metaphor, that here the mind is the agent in a different sense
-> from that in which the hand can be said to be the agent in writing.
+> from that in which the hand can be said to be the agent in writing [@wittgenstein_blue_1965, 6-7].

 Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists